 (Received April 10, 2017; Accepted January 30, 2018)

-With over four decades spent collecting spaceborne moderate resolution imagery, Landsat represents the longest remote sensing mission in the world, and has had various applications.
-Land-cover mapping is its heritage for research around the world.
-Landsat 8 continues the legacy of previous Landsat systems, with a new Operational Land Imager (OLI) sensor that has high spectral resolution and improved signal-to-noise ratio for better characterization of land-cover.
+With over four decades spent collecting spaceborne moderate-resolution imagery, Landsat represents the longest remote sensing mission in the world, and has had various applications.
+Land cover mapping is its heritage for research around the world.
+Landsat 8 continues the legacy of previous Landsat systems, with a new Operational Land Imager (OLI) sensor that has high spectral resolution and improved signal-to-noise ratio for better characterization of land cover.
 With improved quality, data size also increases.
-Hence, with limited research in adjusting data size, it is necessary to explore robust land-cover classification techniques that produce accurate maps with more or fewer inputs.
-Optimum Index Factor (OIF) is a statistic value that can be used to select the optimum combination of three-band in a satellite image that has the highest amount of information.
-In this study, we explore the land-cover classification of OLI imagery based on OIF.
-Two test sites were selected around the hilly regions of Korea for OLI original, first-rank OIF composite and OLI original with sum derivative of top-three OIF ranked composites.
+Hence, with limited research in adjusting data size, it is necessary to explore robust land cover classification techniques that produce accurate maps with more or fewer inputs.
+The Optimum Index Factor (OIF) is a statistic value that can be used to select the optimum combination of three bands in a satellite image that has the highest amount of information.
+In this study, we explore the land cover classification of OLI imagery based on OIF.
+Two test sites were selected around the hilly regions of Korea for OLI original composite, first-rank OIF composite, and OLI original with sum derivative of top-three OIF ranked composites.
 These three composites were classified with the well-known Spectral Angle Mapper (SAM) and Support Vector Machine (SVM) classifiers.
-The results were then analyzed and compared based on producer accuracy, user accuracy, overall accuracy, and kappa coefficient.
-The result shows that the first-ranked OIF with three-band composite shows similar classification accuracy in SVM and slightly less in SAM, while the ten band composite with OLI original bands and sum derivative of top-three OIF rank shows the same result or a small improvement in SVM classification.
-OIF-derivative composites can be useful in classification problems depending on the case, depending on whether minimum data for a similar result or derivative data for higher accuracy is preferred.
+The results were then analyzed and compared on the basis of producer accuracy, user accuracy, overall accuracy, and kappa coefficient.
+The result shows that the first-ranked OIF with a three-band composite shows a similar classification accuracy in SVM and slightly less in SAM, while the ten-band composite with OLI original bands and the sum derivative of the top-three OIF rank shows the same result or a small improvement in SVM classification.
+OIF-derivative composites can be useful in classification problems depending on whether the minimum amount of data for a similar result or more data to achieve higher accuracy is preferred.

 Corresponding author: Dong Ha Lee